IzahSohail/instagram2.0/README.md

 # PhotoShare Web Application

-PhotoShare is a web-based photo-sharing platform inspired by Flickr, developed as a project for a Database Systems course.
-The platform enables users to register, create albums, upload and manage photos, and engage with content through tags, likes, and comments.
-The system includes robust user and photo management features, a recommendation system, and search functionalities that enrich the user experience.
+PhotoShare is a web-based photo-sharing platform inspired by Flickr, developed as a project for our Database Systems course.
+The primary objective of the project was to design, implement, and document the back-end of a web application using **Django** and **PostgreSQL**.
+Our platform enables users to register, create albums, upload and manage photos, and engage with content through tags, likes, and comments.
+It includes robust user and photo management features, a recommendation system, and search functionalities that enrich the user experience.

-## Project Overview

-The primary objective of this project was to design, implement, and document a full-stack database system using **Django** and **PostgreSQL**.
-The application supports essential functionalities for a photo-sharing platform, such as user registration, friend management, photo and album creation, and community interaction through tags, comments, and likes.

-## Key Features
+## Features

 ### User Management
 - **User Registration & Authentication:** Users can sign up, providing necessary details.
 Duplicate emails are restricted.